-1 Introduction
+1. Introduction

 The visual approach to landing is generally considered one of the most demanding phases in human pilot control [1].
-The combination of high workload, having to interpret the visual scene, timing the initiation of subsequent maneuvers and executing those maneuvers, all with the risks inherent to low-altitude flight, makes this process difficult to learn for new pilots.
+The combination of high workload, having to interpret the visual scene, timing the initiation of subsequent maneuvers and executing those maneuvers, all with the risks inherent to lowaltitude flight, makes this process difficult to learn for new pilots.
 Real and/or simulated experience is indispensable to obtain and maintain landing skills, and performance feedback is thought to greatly improve learning efficiency [1, 2].
 However, most pilots cannot explain what they look at or how they make their decisions and even training methods are not consistent.

-The research presented in this paper focuses on finding the visual cues a pilot uses, through analysis of scene and flight control data. Α method is presented to construct a model of a human pilot which takes visual cues and generates longitudinal control actions during the visual approach to landing.
+The research presented in this paper focuses on finding the visual cues a pilot uses, through analysis of scene and flight control data.
+A method is presented to construct a model of a human pilot which takes visual cues and generates longitudinal control actions during the visual approach to landing.
 This model is based on numerical data from real or simulated landings by human pilots.
 The model itself however is merely used to verify correspondence between the real pilot and the model.
 Of main interest are the structure and parameters of the resulting model, i.e., the driving inputs, internal relations and thresholds, as these give insight in the pilot's (subconscious) behavior.

 The knowledge gained from this "reconstruction of the pilot's mind" would be useful in training or evaluation of pilots: if we know how experienced pilots use the available visual cues to make smooth and soft landings, these insights can be taught to trainees.
-Also comparison of behavior between pilots could be helpful to give specific feedback to improve ones performance.
-Apart from training there is a wide application for the knowledge of which cues are used, ranging from cockpit display design to enhancing the realism of the important cues in flight simulators.
+Comparison of behavior between pilots could be helpful to give specific feedback to improve one's performance.
+It can also help finding out why and when optical illusions arise and how pilots can be trained to recognize or avoid them.
+Direct application of this knowledge to automatic landing systems may not be meaningful, since accurate state information is abundant within the flight computer, and image processing may not be sufficiently robust to meet safety requirements.
+Such automatic landing systems could however prove useful for small unmanned aerial vehicles (UAVs) [3] -which have limited positional and state information due to payload restrictions-provided the availability of a camera and microprocessor (which might be on board for specific mission goals anyway).
+Apart from pilot training and UAV landing systems, there is a wide application for the knowledge of which visual cues pilots use, ranging from cockpit display design and human-machine interaction studies, to enhancing the realism of the important cues in flight simulators.